We East Tennesseans are self-effacing people. We’re proud but not prideful. Call us Hillbillies or yokels, it’s water off a duck’s back.

 Usually we don’t begrudge them such frivolous activities.
-USA Today gets 3-cents a click and its “readers” get a few moments of internet frivolity.
+USA Today might get 2 cents a click, and its readers get a few moments of internet frivolity.

 But, dear reader, there has been a transgression, an insult that, if we allow it to stand, will stain our collective good reputations for generations to come.

 It seems, USA Today and its readers think the best Aquarium in North America is located in a place called Springfield, Missouri not Gatlinburg, Tennessee.
 (Click here to vote now)